User37som/libbitcoin/bx-input-sign.md

 707e3d717925ba2e98234dd6f3a38eb5
 ```

 > The above step is now optional as a nonce is no longer required.
-From a security standpoint it is preferrable to *not* specify a nonce.
+From a security standpoint it is preferable to *not* specify a nonce.

 Obtain the previous output **script** from the input point.
 ```sh